 The next variable is the tension of the cables and the construction of posts to which mounting and tensioning hardware is attached.
 Deflection of the end posts must be minimized, and this is where we have found the most mistakes made in the design of the railing framework.
 An incredible amount of force is placed on an end post when you have ten or more lines, each tensioned to a minimum of 225 lbs. over a height of 36" to 42".
-Often, designers and fabricators inexperienced in cable railings will not recognize the amount of tension applied to the posts.
-The end result all too often is end posts which will bend considerably as the cables are being tensioned...or with a railing where the cables cannot be properly tensioned without an unacceptable amount of post deflection.
 The posts to which hardware is mounted must be constructed so that they will not deflect perceptively as the cables are tensioned to loads of 225 lbs. or more.
-All of these variables work together to minimize the deflection of the cable so as to not allow a 4" sphere to pass between the cables when they are properly tensioned in a well-designed frame.
+All of these variables work together to minimize the deflection of the cable so as to not allow a 4" sphere to pass between the cables when they are properly tensioned in a welldesigned frame.